 - Multiple concurrent versions can be deployed at the same time (e.g. prod, dev, qa)

-- Service dependencies are explicitly declared
+- Service dependencies are explicitly declared and loosely coupled

 - Dependencies can be isolated between services